• December 18, 2019

 Employers must have a clear policy stating how long they intend to store video footage for.
 This should be in line with the purpose of recording the images.

 For example, if you are using surveillance to protect your industrial property from crime, it would not be acceptable to store the footage for longer than six months.
 There is a reasonable expectation that any crimes committed at your property would have been detected and investigated in this timeframe.
+It’s critical to establish a firm retention schedule, as detailed in our guide on what are the regulations for CCTV in the UK, and adhere to it strictly to remain compliant.

 Do employers have to inform employees of cameras?